Per Academic Year

 All tuition bills include a charge for the least expensive of all the health insurance plans offered.
 Students who already have health insurance comparable to the plans offered by Carnegie Mellon may submit a waiver form and have the charge removed from their tuition.
 Students may also upgrade their health insurance plan if they desire more coverage.
 See the Health Services website for more information about insurance.

-All admitted students who return a Graduate Student Data Sheet to the INI to accept the admission offer are entered into the Carnegie Mellon Student Information System (SIS).
+All admitted students who return a Graduate Student Data Sheet to the INI to accept the admission offer are entered into the Carnegie Mellon Student Services System (S3).
 This system is the basis for class registration and tuition billing, among other online services.

 The tuition billing and payment process for all INI students is handled centrally by Enrollment Services (The Hub).
 For more information on the university billings and payment process, please refer to the Billing and Payments section on The Hub's website.